How a young law school grad won his first election in city politics (Hint: He knocked on every door in his district. Twice.)

 The last person has been with us for a year, and he’ll be transitioning out within a couple months.
 He helps with communications including our newsletter, our e-mails, our website, Facebook, and other tasks as assigned.
 We actually knew him from the election as well.
 He had been a big help and a big supporter, so when he decided to take a year off between high school and college, we brought him on board.

-Q. What is most exciting about public service in local city politics?
-And what do you most wish you could change?
+Q. What is most exciting to you about local city politics?
+What do you most wish you could change?

 A. The most exciting part is being able to make a difference.
 I’ve been incredibly gratified because, as a freshman council member, I really had no idea what to expect.
 There were a lot of veterans on the council who had been there for literally decades.
 And when I came on, I had never worked at the City Council.
 I had never worked for any legislator.
 I only had very shallow experience in government of any kind.
 So I was a little apprehensive.